Knowing Keyword Research is Great!

-It is a fact that if you want to rank on the particular keyword which has high volume and you write only 100-200 words content on it that satisfies user intent then you can rank on it.
+It is a fact that if you want to rank on a particular keyword that has high volume and you write only 100-200 words content on it that satisfies user intent then you can rank on it.

 Let’s take an example:

-I searched a word “planning” on Google and I found these results:
+I searched the word “planning” on Google and I found these results:

 The no.2 position SERP has only 200 words content written on the page and still ranking on the keyword which has 6730000 volume and high competition.

 Because this blog satisfies the intent of the user by providing informative knowledge for the topic “planning”.

 EAT stands for Expertise, Trustworthiness, and Authoritativeness, which is, according to Google, one of the first things it considers while rating the quality of content.

 Through its EAT update, Google has released some guidelines on how it assesses the quality of content based on the authoritativeness, expertise, and trustworthiness of the writer.